tshion/AndroidPreparation/webviewbuilder/README.md

 Helper for setting parameters of webview.

 ## Quick Start
+### How to get
-You can get a product version by writing to build.gradle dependencies of a module.
+You write like this at build.gradle of a module.

 ``` gradle
 dependencies {